 In compliance with Chapter 295, Florida Statute, The University of Florida is committed to providing preference to U.S. veterans and spouses of veterans in hiring, promotion, and retention for all qualified positions (all former University Personnel Support Services positions), as prescribed by the chapter.
 Additional information concerning veteran’s preference is available at the Florida Department of Veterans’ Affairs webpage.

-As stated by Chapter 295, Florida Statute, veteran preference is extended to those who fall under the following categories:
+As stated by Chapter 295, Florida Statute, preference is extended to veterans who fall under the following categories: